gdunlop/budget-boating/_posts/2020-05-19-Outboard-inboard.markdown

 Twin engines mean you can still get home if one engine fails, but unless you keep both engines well maintained you are more likely to experience a breakdown at some point.
 If you are worried about this in a smaller boat you can mount an auxiliary outboard bracket and carry a small backup outboard.

+## Winter is coming
+In our climate boats usually need to be winterised at the end of the season (Oct/Nov) and then put back in commission after winter.

+Winterising is easy if you have an outboard powered boat on a trailer.
+Just make sure the outboard is vertical so all the water drains out, treat any fuel left in the tank and stick the battery on a trickle charge.
+Some modern outboards can winterise and de-winterise themselves at the touch of a button.

+Things are more complicated with an inboard.
+You need to make sure there is no chance of any water in the engine block freezing in cold temperatures.
+This can cause the engine block or the head to crack and you will be looking at a new engine.
+Winterising an inboard engine usually involves isolating the cooling circuit and filling it with a coolant mixture.

 ## Budget option
 For budget boats in the 14-20ft range a single outboard is more than adequate.
 A well-maintained 2-stroke will be relatively cheap to maintain, though they do [consume more fuel]({{site.baseurl}}/Fuel-consumption) than an equivalent 4-stroke.
 As they are likely to be older, sourcing spare parts for a 2-stroke may be an issue.